 The city council holds other types of meetings throughout the year.
 Further, individual councilors represent the City on local, regional, and sometimes national, boards that serve the public interest.

-The agenda of each meeting includes time for citizen comments.
+The agenda of each meeting includes time for citizen comments at the discretion of the mayor.
 Agendas and minutes are available on CLC-TV.
 Agendas are also available online as well as in the lobby of city hall.
 Past Council Minutes can be found here.

 The Las Cruces City Council is comprised of seven members, people from all walks of life who devote their time to public service as elected officials.
-City councilors serve alternating four-year terms.
+City councilors serve staggered four-year terms.

 The City Council is charged with making policy, approving the City budget and the employment of the city manager.
 The council and its individual members do not address personnel issues other than those related specifically to the city manager.
 The City Council works with the city manager to shape the strategic direction of the City based on specific goals (PDF).
 The City Council is also responsible for issuing and selling municipal bonds, purchasing and selling property, and setting the City’s tax rate.